soroush62/Oil-and-Gas-Pipeline-Monitoring-with-LightningChart-Python/README.md

 ### **Cause of Pipeline Incidents (Horizontal Bar Chart)**:

-This chart ranks incident causes, showing "Internal" as the top cause.
-Identifying primary causes allows companies to mitigate risks by improving internal processes.
+This horizontal bar chart ranks the causes of pipeline incidents, with "Internal" causes being the most frequent.
+Knowing that internal factors are the primary cause of incidents allows companies to evaluate their internal processes, materials, and pipeline conditions to mitigate these risks.
+By addressing the most frequent causes, organizations can potentially lower incident rates, reduce costs associated with repairs, and improve pipeline longevity.

 #### Script Summary:
 ```python